This site is optimised for modern web browsers, and does not fully support your version of Internet Explorer.

 50% of gross rental income will be included in Income

-If an applicant receives rental income from an unencumbered property 50% of the rental income will be included in Income.
+If an applicant receives rental income from an unencumbered property, 50% of the rental income will be included in Income.
+Please key all mortgage payments and rental income into the affordability calculator to ensure you get best indication of what we could offer.

 We don't currently accept applications for mortgages to be used as bridging loans.